Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 Do not claim:

-v12 is official public GSM-Symbolic benchmark scoring.
+v13 is an official public GSM-Symbolic model-output benchmark run.

 Do not claim:

-provider_b is semantically worse than provider_a.
+cross-provider disagreement proves semantic failure.

 Do not claim: